RanaTalha04/Python-Projects/README.md

 No external libraries are required.
 All programs use Python's standard library.
 Contributing
 Feel free to fork the repository, make improvements, and submit a pull request.
 Contributions are always welcome!

-License
-This repository is licensed under the MIT License.
-You are free to use, modify, and distribute the code as per the terms of the license.